Manage users with SCIM

 Note

-The user you create will be available in the Admin Portal and through Mosaic Users APIs too.
+The user you create will be available in the Admin Portal as well as through Users APIs and journeys.

 import fetch from 'node-fetch';